bbauska/JS-svg/README.md

 -&gt; 50
 </pre>

-If we apply the Gen.map() function to our noiseValue variable, we can retrieve a more usable value.
-We could assign this new mapped value to a new variable, or as the preceding example shows us, we can simply reassign the original variable.
+<p>If we apply the Gen.map() function to our noiseValue variable, we can
+retrieve a more usable value.
+We could assign this new mapped value to a new variable, or as the preceding example shows us, we can simply reassign the original variable.</p>

 <pre>
 // <i>Fetch the noise value.</i>